-It is important for EORTC to speak about our organization with one consistent voice.
+It is important for EORTC to communicate with one consistent voice.
 Therefore, no public statements on EORTC’s behalf should be made unless prior authorization to do so as the organization spokesperson.
 This is specifically important for communication engaging EORTC strategy or finances.

 Signature of contracts

 Only the legal representatives of the EORTC have the right to sign a contract on behalf of the EORTC.

 EORTC shall consistently enforce this code through appropriate means of discipline, pursuant to procedures adopted by the Board.